allisonk2277/passwords/docs/index.md

 The common theme with these schemes is that they may be clever, and an attacker with no experience might have a hard time figuring out what you did.
 However, our threat model is not a newbie attacker; we wish to defend against a highly experienced attacker who has certainly seen passwords similar to your scheme before.
 How likely is it that you are the only person in the world to have come up with your particular idea for a password?
 Even if you really are the first person to do so, have you used this scheme for more than one password?
 If an attacker knew other passwords you have created with this scheme (for example, a website might have been compromised and leaked this information), and learned what your scheme is, how guessable is the next password you create with this scheme?

+Perhaps most importantly, how many possible passwords can you generate with one of these methods?
+Does it come anywhere close to the 80 bits of entropy we've been aiming for (2^80 = 1.2e24 = 1.2 trillion trillion possibilities)?
+If you can only generate 1,000 or even 1,000,000 passwords with your method, then it is broken.

-This comic sums it up pretty well: https://xkcd.com/936/
+This comic sums it up pretty well: [https://xkcd.com/936/](https://xkcd.com/936/).

-* Note: I don't think 44 bits of entropy as mentioned is anywhere close to a good margin of safety, but otherwise agree with the comic wholeheartedly.
+* Note: I don't think 44 bits of entropy as mentioned is anywhere close to a good margin of safety, but otherwise agree with the author wholeheartedly.

 ## Generate passwords randomly